Valeria Luiselli

 Valeria Luiselli (born August 16, 1983) is a Mexican-American author.
 She is the author of the book of essays Sidewalks and the novel Faces in the Crowd, which won the Los Angeles Times Art Seidenbaum Award for First Fiction.
+Luiselli's books have been translated into more than 20 languages, with her work appearing in publications including The New York Times, Granta, McSweeney's, and The New Yorker.

-Luiselli's 2015 novel The Story of My Teeth was a finalist for the National Book Critics Circle Award and the Best Translated Book Award, and won the Los Angeles Times Book Prize for Best Fiction, and she was awarded the Premio Metropolis Azul in Montreal, Quebec.
-Luiselli's books have been translated into more than 20 languages, with her work appearing in publications including, The New York Times, Granta, McSweeney's, and The New Yorker.
-Her book Tell Me How It Ends: An Essay in 40 Questions was a finalist for the Kirkus Prize in Nonfiction and the National Book Critics Circle Award in Criticism.
-Luiselli's 2019 novel, Lost Children Archive won the Carnegie Medal for Excellence in Fiction.
+Luiselli's 2015 novel The Story of My Teeth was a finalist for a National Book Critics Circle Award and the Best Translated Book Award, won the Los Angeles Times Book Prize for Fiction, and was awarded the Premio Metropolis Azul.
+Her book Tell Me How It Ends: An Essay in 40 Questions was a finalist for the Kirkus Prize in Nonfiction and the National Book Critics Circle Award for Criticism.
+Luiselli's 2019 novel Lost Children Archive won the Carnegie Medal for Excellence in Fiction.

 In 2014, Luiselli was the recipient of the National Book Foundation's 5 Under 35 award.
-In 2019, she won a MacArthur Fellowship, also known as a MacArthur "Genius Grant".
-In 2020, the Vilcek Foundation awarded her a Vilcek Prize for Creative Promise in Literature and the Folio Prize.
+In 2019, she won a MacArthur Fellowship.
+In 2020, the Vilcek Foundation awarded her a Vilcek Prize for Creative Promise in Literature and she won the Folio Prize.

-Luiselli is a member of the Inter-American Dialogue.
+Early life

+Luiselli was born in Mexico City, and moved to Madison, Wisconsin, with her family at the age of two.
+Her father's work in NGOs and later as a diplomat moved the family to Costa Rica, South Korea, and South Africa.
+After her parents separated, she moved back to Mexico City with her mother at the age of 16.
+Luiselli attended UWC Mahindra College in India before returning to Mexico.
+She completed a BA in philosophy at the National Autonomous University of Mexico, and then lived in Spain and France.
+At age 25, she moved to New York City to pursue a master's degree in Latin American studies and a PhD in comparative literature at Columbia University.